oborys/DNAC-Monitoring-App/README.md

 - Average MTTR (Mean time to repair);
 - Average mean time to recover incident;

-Registration and schedule of the hackathon you can find [here](https://www.cisco.com/c/m/uk_ua/training-events/2018/hackathon/index.html)

 ## The main features
-1. an application that can collect and process data from DNA-C
+1. An application that can collect and process data from DNA-C
 2. User-friendly interface

 3. You can add and manage different type of roles: